Covering a concert with Fuji X-E2

 Make your photos “DIFFERENT” at events, or don’t get hired.

-I get hired a great deal to cover events.
-Of course, everyone with a camera could cover these events, but I make my photos look different every chance.
+I am often hired to cover events.
+Of course, anyone with a camera could cover these events, but I make my photos look different every time.

 Nikon D4, 14-24mm, ISO 100, ƒ/7.1, 1/50, off-camera flash using the Neewer TT850 flash & Neewer 433MHz Wireless 16 Channel Flash Remote Trigger

 The flash is off to my right, pointing at the ladies on the left.
-You can see again that I would be creating a silhouette of their faces without this flash.
-Had I used a flash on the camera, I would have flattened the features.
-However, by having the assistant hold the light up high, I still get some shape to the cheekbones of the ladies.
+You can see again that I would have created a silhouette of their faces without this flash.
+If I had used a flash on the camera, I would have flattened the features.
+However, by having the assistant hold the light up high, I still gave the ladies’ cheekbones some shape.

 Nikon D4, 14-24mm, ISO 640, ƒ/5.6, 1/200, off-camera flash using the Neewer TT850 flash & Neewer 433MHz Wireless 16 Channel Flash Remote Trigger

-Here the assistant is bouncing the flash off the ceiling inside the room.
-I am just raising the light level inside so that the outside is balanced and not washed out with no details.
+Here, the assistant bounces the flash off the ceiling inside the room.
+I am just raising the light inside so that the outside is balanced and not washed out with no details.

-Nikon D4, 28-300mm, ISO 2000, ƒ/5.6, 1/40, off-camera flash using the Neewer TT850 flash on S2 [slave setting] with the Nikon SB900 and SB800 on Pocketwizard TT5 triggered by the TT1 and AC3 to control their output.
+Nikon D4, 28-300mm, ISO 2000, ƒ/5.6, 1/40, off-camera flash using the Neewer TT850 flash on S2 [slave setting] with the Nikon SB900 and SB800 on PocketWizard TT5 triggered by the TT1 and AC3 to control their output.

-Nikon D4, 28-300mm, ISO 1250, ƒ/5.6, 1/100, off-camera flash using the Neewer TT850 flash on S2 [slave setting] with the Nikon SB900 and SB800 on Pocketwizard TT5 triggered by the TT1 and AC3 to control their output.
+Nikon D4, 28-300mm, ISO 1250, ƒ/5.6, 1/100, off-camera flash using the Neewer TT850 flash on S2 [slave setting] with the Nikon SB900 and SB800 on PocketWizard TT5 triggered by the TT1 and AC3 to control their output.

-Nikon D4, 28-300mm, ISO 800, ƒ/5.6, 1/100, off-camera flash using the Neewer TT850 flash on S2 [slave setting] with the Nikon SB900 and SB800 on Pocketwizard TT5 triggered by the TT1 and AC3 to control their output.
+Nikon D4, 28-300mm, ISO 800, ƒ/5.6, 1/100, off-camera flash using the Neewer TT850 flash on S2 [slave setting] with the Nikon SB900 and SB800 on PocketWizard TT5 triggered by the TT1 and AC3 to control their output.

 The room has three flashes, all syncing with the camera.
 I have the Nikon SB-900 and Nikon SB-800 working on TTL and triggered by the PocketWizard system.
 The Neewer TT850 has a 2nd flash setting to work with TTL flashes.
 The light in the room was so mixed with different color temperatures that I wanted to clean this up with the flash.